The aims of the new national curriculum for mathematics are to ensure that all pupils:

-- become fluent in maths, including through varied and frequent practice with increasingly complex problems over time.
-Pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-- can reason mathematically, by following a line of enquiry, making relationships and generalisations and developing an argument.
-Can they provide proof using mathematical language?
+- reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 The children choose their level of challenge selecting to start at bronze, silver or gold and can access extra support with scaffolding from staff or for extra challenge there is a mastery tasks to extend and develop reasoning skills.

 For more information on the National Curriculum 2014, please visit the website: